 I hadn't had a popover since.
 Until now.

 I've seen recipes now and then around the internet and always think, 'I need to make those!"
 But never do.

-I had to choose the popover recipe when I saw it though.
-They looked so easy.
+I found this recipe and was so excited to make them.
 I'm not much of a baker so I had my doubts.
 I thought for sure they wouldn't resemble the popovers that I remembered at all.
 Boy was I wrong!
 These came out perfect!
 Crunchy on the outside and soft and hollow on the inside.
 I so should have gotten a picture of them from the inside.
 I was so proud of them!